 Item Purpose Suitability Recommended to Publish on Website?
 Tender Register To keep a record of each tender called by the City.
 Local Government (F&G) Regulation 17 The tender register is specifically listed under Local Government (Admin) Regulation 29(e) as needing to be made available for public inspection.
-Yes Register of Complaints referred to under Local Government Act 1995 s5.121 To record complaints of minor breaches defined in Local Government Act 1995 s5.105 The Register of Complaints is specifically listed under \$5.94(ab) as needing to be made available for public inspection.
+Yes RegisterofComplaintsreferred to underLocalGovernment1995 s5.121 To record complaints of minor breaches defined in Local Government Act 1995 s5.105 The Register of Complaints is specifically listed under s5.94(ab) as needing to be made available for public inspection.
 Yes

 Item Purpose Suitability Recommended to Publish on Website?
-Register of acceptance or rejection of electoral enrolment eligibility claims.
-To ensure that enrolment eligibility claims are adequately assessed.
-Local Government Act 1995 s4.32(6) There is no requirement to make this information accessible to the public, and for reasons of privacy, it is not considered to be in the public interest to do so.
-No Electoral Gift Register To record details of electoral gifts.
-Local Government (Election) Regulation 30G(1) Suitable, however only relevant for period of time around elections specified in regulations.
+Registerofacceptanceorrejectionofelectoralenrolmenteligibility claims.ElectoralGift To ensure that enrolment eligibility claims are adequately assessed.
+Local Government Act 1995 s4.32(6) To record details of There is no requirement to make this information accessible to the public, and for reasons of privacy, it is not considered to be in the public interest to do so.
+Suitable, however only No Yes Register electoral gifts.
+Local Government (Election) Regulation 30G(1) relevant for period of time around elections specified in regulations.
 This would likely be included within the existing section relating to gifts registers on the website.
-Yes Register of Financial Interests To make available Annual and Primary Return information.
+Register of Financial Interests To make available Annual and Primary Return information.
 Local Government Act 1995 s5.75 and 5.76 The Register of Financial Interests is listed under Local Government Act 1995 s5.94(b) as needing to be made available for public inspection.
 This information is currently available for inspection on request.
 However, the register contains the personal address and financial details of Council Members and relevant employees and publishing this information on the web, without control, the need for a request, or redacting those details has the potential to compromise the safety and security of those affected.
-No Freedom Of Information (FOI) Requests To record details of FOI requests received and dealt with by the City.
+No Freedom Of Information (FOI) Requests and dealt with by the City.
 FOI Act 1992, s111(3) Information relating to FOI requests are already required to be given to the Information Commissioner who publishes them in the Commission's annual report.
 Yes Register of Common Seal To keep a record of the uses of the City's common seal.
 No statutory requirement.
 There is no requirement to make this information accessible to the public.
 However, this information would be made available if it were the subject of a Freedom of Information request.
 Yes